jhhung/PEAT/README.md

 PEAT
 =========

+**This version of PEAT is no longer maintained, and please use [EARRINGS](https://github.com/jhhung/EARRINGS) as a more advanced and efficient alternative.

 [![Build Status](https://travis-ci.org/jhhung/PEAT.svg?branch=master)](https://travis-ci.org/jhhung/PEAT)

 PEAT, a fast and highly accurate adapter-trimming algorithm, designed specifically for paired-end sequencing.
 PEAT requires no a priori adapter sequence and significantly outperforms other widely used adapter trimmers in both simulated and real life paired-end sequencing libraries.
 Moreover, in order to process single-end sequencing data, we also provide single-end trimmer in PEAT.